smartyboots/Starter-Kit-V4-Eleventy/src/news/blog-template.md

 ---
+newsTitle: Leftie Aube represented by Fill In Name Here
 titleTag: Leftie Aube has new representation
-newsTitle: Leftie Aube represented by Fill In Name Here
+newsAndUpdates: News title
 pageName: news-template
-newsAndUpdates: "News title?"
 newsDescription: Leftie Aube is happy to announce that she has a new agent!
 author: null
-date: 2024-09-17T01:26:03.422Z
+date: 2024-10-07T01:05:36.355Z
 tags:
   - news
-  - post
   - featured
 image: null
 imageAlt: optional image caption
 ---
-Her etudes and concertos are performed by the world’s leading pianists, and they are famed for their difficulty.
-Not to mention the International Chopin Piano Competition, an annual affair in Warsaw that springboards the careers of many famous pianistserr
+Until recently, the prevailing view assumed lorem ipsum was born as a nonsense text.
+“It’s not Latin, though it looks like it, and it actually says nothing,” Before & After magazine answered a curious reader, “Its ‘words’ loosely approximate the frequency with which letters occur in English, which is why at a glance it looks pretty real.”

+As Cicero would put it, “Um, not so fast.”

+The placeholder text, beginning with the line “Lorem ipsum dolor sit amet, consectetur adipiscing elit”, looks like Latin because in its youth, centuries ago, it was Latin.